2025 Income Tax and Benefit Guide for Non-Residents and Deemed Residents of Canada

 Individual enquiries by phone

-The telephone numbers to reach the CRA are provided at Contact the Canada Revenue Agency and at Contact the CRA.
+For telephone numbers see, Contact the Canada Revenue Agency and hours of services go to, Contact the CRA.

 If you work in the film or video production industry and you need more information, go to Film and media tax credits for telephone numbers, fax numbers, and addresses for the film services units.